Arapaimace/Polyrhythm/README.md

 ## FOR DEV
-Use LibreScore to get MIDI w/ Partitura library
-Use `.env` for db access, contact for dev access
+Use LibreScore to get mscz w/ Partitura library, convert to musicxml Use `.env` for db access, contact for dev access